A. J. Francis: Seattle Seahawks

 On November 16, 2015, Francis was acquired off waivers by the Seattle Seahawks.
 On November 24, he was released by the team, but signed to the practice squad two days later.
-On November 30, 2015, he chose to be promoted to the active roster in Seattle over resigning with the Dolphins to their active roster.
+On November 30, 2015, he chose to be promoted to the active roster in Seattle rather than re-signing with the Dolphins to their active roster.
 On March 8, 2016, Francis signed his one-year exclusive-rights tender deal to return to Seattle.
+He was waived on May 9, 2016.

 Tampa Bay Buccaneers

-On May 17, 2016 Francis signed with the Tampa Bay Buccaneers.
+On May 17, 2016, Francis signed with the Tampa Bay Buccaneers.
 He was waived by the Buccaneers on September 3, 2016.

 Washington Redskins

-On October 12, 2016 Francis signed with the Washington Redskins.
+On October 12, 2016, Francis signed with the Washington Redskins.
 He was promoted to the active roster on November 29, 2016.
 He was waived on December 10, 2016, and was re-signed back to the practice squad.
 Francis signed a futures contract with the Redskins on January 2, 2017.

 On September 2, 2017, Francis was waived by the Redskins.
 He was re-signed to their practice squad on October 18, 2017, and was promoted to the active roster the next day.
 He was waived on October 25, 2017.
 He was re-signed on November 21, 2017.

 Francis was waived on April 30, 2018.
 After his release, Francis publicly stated he was grateful that he was no longer a part of team due to the organization's lack of appreciation for him and adding his view that the team's mascot was racist.

 New York Giants

 On May 2, 2018, Francis signed with the New York Giants.
-He was released on September 1, 2018 and not signed by any other teams in the 2018–2019 season.
+He was released on September 1, 2018.

 Professional wrestling career

+WWE (2020–2021)

 Francis signed with WWE in January 2020.
-Francis made his wrestling television debut on the May 4, 2021, episode of NXT where he aligned himself with Isaiah "Swerve" Scott by helping him defeat Leon Ruff in a Falls Count Anywhere match, establishing himself as a heel in the process.
+Francis, now assigned to the NXT brand, made his wrestling television debut on the May 4, 2021, episode of NXT where he aligned himself with Isaiah "Swerve" Scott by helping him defeat Leon Ruff in a Falls Count Anywhere match, establishing himself as a heel in the process.
 The following week, Francis was introduced as Top Dolla and formed a new stable, Hit Row with Scott, Ashante "Thee" Adonis, and B-Fab.
-Despite Top Dolla being drafted to SmackDown along with the rest of Hit Row as a part of the 2021 WWE Draft, B-Fab was released on November 4, and the rest of Hit Row were released 15 days due to the COVID-19 pandemic.
+Despite Top Dolla being drafted to SmackDown along with the rest of Hit Row as a part of the 2021 WWE Draft, B-Fab was released on November 4, and the rest of Hit Row were released 15 days later due to the COVID-19 pandemic.

+Independent circuit (2022)

+Following his release from WWE, it was announced that Francis and the rest of Hit Row, minus Scott, would begin wrestling on the independent circuit, under the team name, The HitMakerZ.
+They would reunite at MCW’s Spring Break event, where Francis and Miles defeated Boom Hayden and Clay Jacobs.
+At Game Changer Wrestling’s For The Culture event, Francis and Miles would lose to the team of Shane Taylor and O’Shay Edwards.